edgarriba/edgarriba/README.md

 ### Hi there 👋

-I am the creator and co-founder of Kornia 😄
+I am the creator and co-founder of Kornia AI 😄

 <a href="https://kornia.readthedocs.io" target="_blank">
 <div align="center">